 Subject to qualifying conditions, all employees have a right to join the Local Government Pension Scheme.
-In addition the Council operates pensions 'Auto Enrolment' as required by the Pensions Act 2008.
-The table below sets out the employee pension contribution bands which will have been in place from 1st April 2019.
-At the date of writing employee pension contribution bands have not been confirmed for 2020/21.
+In addition, the Council operates pensions 'Auto Enrolment' as required by the Pensions Act 2008.
+The table below sets out the employee pension contribution bands which will have been in place from 1st April 2020.